oracle/python-oracledb/doc/src/user_guide/installation.rst

 By default, python-oracledb runs in a Thin mode which connects directly to Oracle Database so no further installation steps are required.
 However, to use additional features available in :ref:`Thick mode <featuresummary>` you need Oracle Client libraries installed.
-Note that to use Thick mode on the M1 architecture you will need to use Rosetta with Python 64-bit Intel and the Instant Client (Intel x86) libraries.
+Note that to use Thick mode on Apple Silicon (M1, M2, M3) you will need to use Rosetta with Python 64-bit Intel and the Instant Client (Intel x86) libraries.

 Manual Installation
 +++++++++++++++++++